mwadman/mwadman.github.io/_posts/2018-12-09-OpenStack-Lab-Network-Switch-Routing.markdown

 # Overview

-This post is the seventh in a series that plans to document my progress through installing and configuring an OpenStack Lab, using Cumulus switches for the network.
+This post is the seventh in a series that plans to document my progress through installing and configuring a small OpenStack Lab.

 For other posts in this series, see the overview section of the [introduction post](https://www.wadman.co.nz/2018/02/08/OpenStack-Lab-Network-Introduction/#overview).